Director, Capital Facilities

 Every effort will be made to minimize the impact to the park and boat ramp, and to schedule construction activities to minimize interference with recreational activities.
 There will be no interruption to sanitary sewer service.

-Replacing the Little Hunting Creek sanitary sewer is estimated to cost approximately $1.6 million.
+The Construction cost for the Little Hunting Creek sanitary sewer is estimated to cost approximately $9.0 million.
 Sanitary sewer projects are funded by sewer service fees paid by residents.

 The project was presented during a community meeting held on Dec.
 11, 2017, at Mount Vernon High School.